pingusdelingus/qed/README.md

-`.qed` — a new language for quantum programming.\
-built for control. built for speed.\
+`.qed` — a new language for quantum programming. built for control. built for speed. deterministic by default. native quantum constructs. no abstraction layers.
-simulate or compile. deterministic by default.\
-native quantum constructs. no abstraction layers.

-write once. compile everywhere.\
-think like C. execute like hardware.\
-because quantum deserves better than scripts.
+think like C. execute like hardware. because quantum deserves better than scripts.

 ---